handbook

 Hidden Toggle

-Class Start Time: 9:00 am – students are expected to be in class, seated and ready to begin class at 9am
+Class Start Time Pre-K-2nd: 9:00 am – students are expected to be in class, seated and ready to begin class at 9:00 am.

-Morning Drop-off Time: 8:30 am – 8:55 am – when back door is closed, students may be dropped off at the front office
+Morning Drop-off Time: 8:30 am – 8:55 am – (please notice your student’s class start time to ensure a timely drop off) after back door is closed, students may be dropped off at the front office.

-Afternoon Pick-up Time: 3:05 pm – 3:25 pm – when back door is closed, students may be picked up at the front office
+Afternoon Pick-up Time: 3:00 pm – 3:25 pm – after back door is closed, students may be picked up at the front office.

 Students may be picked up by a parent or an adult designated by the parent in writing to the office, or in Family Portal.

-Parents need to watch the carpool videos on the Fideles Christian School YouTube channel.
+Parents MUST watch the carpool videos on the Fideles Christian School YouTube channel.
 Links will be emailed to parents and placed in the app before the start of the school year.

 Students may be dropped off early or picked up later with their older siblings.